Login

 Following the Stafford Hospital and Winterbourne View scandals in the late 2000s, it was recognised that the protections for vulnerable people receiving health or social care were not nearly strong enough.
 Parliament has tried to close that gap in protection by creating these new criminal offences.

-The new offences won’t necessarily prevent abuse by individuals because that form of abuse is often difficult to prove.
-The new criminal penalties are more likely to have a big impact on companies and organisations involved in health and social care because the focus of attention will be on how the organisation conducts itself as a whole.
-The organisations affected will have to demonstrate they had effective procedures and policies to monitor and train the individuals it employs at the time the alleged abuse took place, to avoid prosecution and heavy fines.
+The offences don’t necessarily prevent abuse by individuals because that form of abuse is often difficult to prove.
+The criminal penalties are more likely to have a big impact on companies and organisations involved in health and social care because the focus of attention on how the organisation conducts itself as a whole.
+The organisations affected have to demonstrate they had effective procedures and policies to monitor and train the individuals employed at the time the alleged abuse took place, to avoid prosecution and heavy fines.

-The legislation has specifically made clear that an organisation can face prosecution under s21 even if there hasn’t been a conviction of an individual under s20 of the Act.
+The legislation specifically makes clear that an organisation can face prosecution under s21 even if there hasn’t been a conviction of an individual under s20 of the Act.